Unity govt must demonstrate leadership to stabilise economy, says PM Anwar

 “We have a large world digital system in Johor, another will be established in Cyberjaya and one has yet to be decided and will be announced later,” he said.

-Meanwhile, the prime minister recommended any party or member of Parliament who wish to call for a motion of no confidence to do so at the next Parliament session.
+Meanwhile, the prime minister recommended any party or member of Parliament who wishes to call for a motion of no confidence to do so at the next Parliament session.

 “What’s all the commotion, citing 126, 114, here and there.
 Before, when I wanted to call for a no confidence motion it was not possible because the prime minister declared a state of emergency and Parliament was suspended.